Sharing Finances: The 10 Best Budgeting Apps for Couples in 2024

 Trim can also find and help cancel any unwanted subscriptions that you may have forgotten.
-For services that you wish to keep — such as your cable, internet and phone — Trim can attempt to negotiate lower pricing deals.
+For services that you want to keep (such as your cable, internet and phone) Trim can attempt to negotiate lower pricing deals.
 Trim will even go as far as attempting to negotiate down your medical bills if desired.

-The majority of Trim’s offerings, such as transaction monitoring and subscription cancellation, are free, but you’ll pay up to 15% of your annual savings if you opt for bill negotiation.
-If you want an AI-powered budgeting tool, Trim is a solid option for couples.
+The majority of Trim’s offerings, such as transaction monitoring and subscription cancellation, are free, but you’ll pay up to 15% of your first-year savings if you opt for bill negotiation.
+If you want an AI-powered budgeting tool, Trim is a top pick for couples.

 2. Goodbudget: Best Envelope Budgeting System

 This app uses virtual envelopes for your various spending categories.
 If you’re using the free version, you get 20 envelopes.
 The paid version allows you unlimited envelopes.